ThomasQuinnKelly/bip-reference-person/local-dev/swa/README.md

 	* A copy of the `VA Secure Code Review Validation Request Form.pdf` to be filled out
 	* A zip of the code taken from a git tag (a release version)
 	* A fresh Fortify FPR derived from the tag
-	* A zip of the local Fortify rulepack that used to scan the code
+	* A zip of the local Fortify rulepack that was used to scan the code

 ## When and how do I run the script?

+The script has been tested on macOS.
+For Windows users, please use [Git Bash](https://gitforwindows.org/) to execute the script.
+If you encounter any problems, please open a "SwA Script" issue on EPMO GitHub [bip-archetype-service](https://github.ec.va.gov/EPMO/bip-archetype-service) project.

+#### Prerequisites

-SwA submissions are typically done only on release candidates.
+SwA submissions are done only on release candidates.
 A release version will have a git TAG version that does not have "-SNAPSHOT" on the end of it.

+* The user workstation should be set up for BIP projects as documented in EPMO GitHub at the BIP [Quick Start Guide](https://github.ec.va.gov/EPMO/bip-reference-person/blob/master/docs/quick-start-guide.md).
+This includes local [installation of Fortify apps and Fortify maven plugins](https://wiki.mobilehealth.va.gov/display/OISSWA/How+to+download+the+VA-Licensed+Fortify+software).
+* Know the name of the release tag that is to be submitted.
+To see available tags, run `git pull` then `git tag` in the project directory.

 To make the preparation process go faster and easier, it is worth taking the time to update default files for your project.
 * Open `[project-reactor]/local-dev/swa/defaults/VA Secure Code Review Validation Request Form.pdf` in a PDF editor (Acrobat, Preview, etc).
 Fill out the form and save it in place.
 * Open `[project-reactor]/local-dev/swa/defaults/swa-prep.properties` in an editor.
 Update property values to sensible defaults if desired, and save in place.

+#### Running the script

 Steps:
 1. [Register with SwA](https://wiki.mobilehealth.va.gov/display/OISSWA/How+to+open+an+NSD+ticket+to+register+a+VA+application) if you have not already registered the application.